 Word Table Style formats are preset.
 However, Word allows you to customise the selected style by checking and unchecking the options you want to add or remove in the Table Styles Options area.

-In our example above, the preset Table Style setting has applied bold to the first column of the Table.
+In our example above, the preset Table Style setting has made the first column of the Table bold.

 First column shown checked and in a red box